 Competitive Dance (Poms): Poms is part of the Athletic Department and performs at all home football and basketball games, and competes at State.
 Varsity and JV teams.
 Practices are held in the Black Box Theater/Dance Studio.
-Tryouts for the next school year are held in the early spring - visit vork.elmhurst205.org/poms for further details.
-In winter 2016, the York Dance Team placed 11th in State.
+Tryouts for the next school year are held in the early spring - visit york.elmhurst205.org/poms for further details.
+In winter 2016, the York Dance Team placed 11th in state.
+In 2017 they placed 1st.